leungkean/GSMRL/README.md

 #### Nested Cross-Validation

 To ensure that training the surrogate model runs in a reasonble (2-3 hours) amount of time, I decided to use nested cross validation to determine the top 20 features for testing, training and evaluation.
 Here, the model I used was an MLP with 3 hidden layers and 300 hidden units, and the hyperparameter is the binary mask used to select the features.
-In nested cross-validation, I used a 3 fold inner cross-validation to select the best binary mask, while I used a 10 fold outer cross-validation for evaluation.
+In nested cross-validation, I used a 3 fold inner cross-validation to select the best binary mask, while a 10 fold outer cross-validation was used for evaluation.

 #### Chemistry Dataset with Top 20 Features (Classification)